General Questions

 If you are a private client and not planning on claiming a rebate through Mediare or your private health insurance, you do not need a referral.

-Your GP or medical centre can send your referral to us directly and we will contact you for an appointment:
+If you do plan to claim a rebate, your GP or medical centre can send your referral and MHCP to us directly and we will contact you for an appointment:

 Email: admin@myMHC.com.au

-Alternatively, you can email these documents to us, but they will be needed before your first appointment.
+Alternatively, you can email these documents to us before your first appointment.

 What is your Cancellation Policy?